cetic/fadi-presentation/README.md

 ## Goal

-Slides presentation of the BigData Platform for the Newtech4Steel project
+Slides presentation of the FADI BigData Platform.

-These slides are available on OpenShift at http://bigdataplatform-slides.openshift.ext.cetic.be/#/
+These slides are available at https://fadi.presenations.cetic.be (TODO: currently still on https://bigdataplatform.presentations.cetic.be)

 The slides are automatically deployed to OpenShift when there is a commit on the `develop` branch.
-(See the gitlab-ci file)
+(See the [gitlab-ci file](.gitlab-ci.yml))

 ## Reveal.js